Does Delaware have state overtime laws that are different from federal law?

 Does Delaware have a minimum wage that is different from federal law?

-The minimum wage in Delaware is $8.25 per hour, which is higher than the federal minimum wage of $7.25 per hour.
+The minimum wage in Delaware is $8.75 per hour, which is higher than the federal minimum wage of $7.25 per hour.
 The minimum wage increases to 9.25 in October 2020.

 Generally, employers cannot use other costs of employment to decrease the minimum wage required.
 Employers, however, can use tips and gratuities to reduce the minimum wage required to $2.23.
 Tip pooling is permitted in some circumstances, but cannot exceed 15% of the actual tips received by the employee.

 The following employees may be paid at a rate below the minimum wage:

 - Disabled workers

 The following employees are exempt from the minimum wage requirement:

 - Domestic services in or about private homes